 What I’ve found to be lacking is a constant awareness of Christ in my inner being.
 Being mindful of my thoughts, words, and actions because, figuratively speaking, I walk around all day, everyday with an “I Love Jesus” t-shirt on.
 WWJD is practically tattooed on my forehead, but when wrong thinking or impure motives or intentions arise in me, instead of feeling Christ I feel guilt.
 “You’re not that person, Rajjae,” I tell myself…and I’m not, but it happens so often and I feel unable or even unwilling to ward it off when it comes.

 I recall a series on BVOV about being “God-inside minded.”
 The details of this message have become blurry, but the title alone is what drew me in.
 This is what I want.
 It’s how I desperately need to live my life…God-inside minded.
+He gave a detailed message on how important it is to live with an awareness of the Holy Spirit and, even as a Christian, this is one of those things that, if not taught, we wouldn’t take the time to think of on our own.

 What about you?